METALS-Weak Chinese industrial data drives copper prices lower

 By Peter Hobson

-LONDON, Dec 14 (Reuters) - Copper prices were set for a third consecutive weekly fall on Friday after weaker than expected Chinese industrial data dampened expectations of demand from the largest metals consumer.
+LONDON, Dec 14 (Reuters) - Copper clocked a third consecutive weekly fall on Friday after weaker than expected Chinese industrial data dampened expectations of demand from the largest metals consumer.

 Official figures showed China’s November industrial output rose by the least in nearly three years.
 Euro zone data, meanwhile, showed growth in Europe had slowed.

-Benchmark copper on the London Metal Exchange (LME) traded down 0.9 percent at $6,100 a tonne in official rings.
-It was 0.8 percent lower this week.
+Benchmark copper on the London Metal Exchange (LME) ended down 0.4 percent at $6,131.50 a tonne.
+It was 0.2 percent lower this week.

 The metal used in power and construction has fallen 16 percent this year, pushed lower by fears that China’s economy is cooling and a U.S.-China trade dispute could accelerate the slowdown.